EPPIcenter/mad4hatter/docs/modules/analysis/resistance-markers.md

 {: .note }
 This module can only be run with the `v4` amplicon panel.

-This module will identify variants that are known to provide antibiotic resistance to *Plasmodium falciparum* by using the **PseudoCIGAR** string found in `allele_data.txt`.
-This module identifies mutations found within the genomic coordinates of interest (`resistance_markers_amplicon_v4.txt`), and reports any new indels or SNPs occurred.
+This module is designed to identify variants associated with drug resistance in Plasmodium falciparum by utilizing the **PseudoCIGAR** string extracted from `allele_data.txt`.
+It works by examining mutations within specific genomic coordinates of interest outlined in (`resistance_markers_amplicon_v4.txt`).
+Any new indels or single nucleotide polymorphisms (SNPs) that occur within these coordinates are reported.

 ## File Outputs